Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_edge_iot_ops/aks_edge_essentials_single_vi/_index.md

   ![Showing video indexer extension](./show_extension.png)

-- Next, you will need to get the IP address of the Video Indexer Web API ingress.
+- You will need the IP address of the Video Indexer Web API ingress.
 By default the address should be 192.168.0.4.

   ```shell
     kubectl get ing -n video-indexer